tireman/nmu-npol/README.md

 	it was found to be easier to maintian if separate folders of each were kept.
 The uses of these three sets of scripts will be covered next.
 Remember, user beware!

     1.A.
-You can run in batch mode on a local machine by modifying the appropriate macro file.
+You can run in batch mode on a local machine by modifying the appropriate macro file in the simluation/scripts/NMUPhysics directory.
 You could also modify the NMUsetuprun.sh script to match your plans, however, the simulation will default to a local output directory and file name if this is not done.

-	Then run by:
+	Then run the simualtion by:
   ```
     % cd build/simulation							# if not already in this directory
-    % source script/NMUsetuprun.sh    	# sets up output dir and name (optional);
+    % source script/NMUPhysics/NMUsetuprun.sh    	# sets up output dir and name (optional);
       	     			     		  				# change as needed
     % ./Npolapp macros/ElectronBeam.mac				# choose your macro file from above or create your own
   ```
-	If you want to run a set of runs on a muticore machine, use the script NMUjobsubmit.sh.
+	If you want to run a set of runs on a muticore machine, use the script NMUjobsubmit.sh. or one of its particle specific brothers.

 	From the build directory:
   ```
     % cd build/simulation							# if not already in this directory
-    % ./scripts/NMUjobsubmit.sh i j 	# 'i' is the first job number and
-      				  	 		  		# 'j' is the number of jobs you want to run
+    % ./scripts/NMUPhysics/NMUjobsubmit.sh i j 		# 'i' is the first job number and 'j' is the number of jobs
-										# jobs will be put in the background
+      				  	 		  		   	 		# to run; jobs will be put in the background; each is its
+													# own instance of Npolapp.
   ```
+	If you you wish to run one or more of the particle specific scripts such as NMUjobsubmitElectron.sh then you can take advantage of script MultiJobRun.sh.
+This script calls ./scripts/NMUPhysics/NMUjobsubmit*ParticleType*.sh i j as many times as the user wants.
+This works well on very high thread count machinces such as the NMU 28 core(56 thread) server.

 	#### NOTES on NMUjobsubmit.sh script ####
 	Jobs will be placed in the background and run to completion if you use the job submission